eclipse-qrisp/Qrisp/documentation/source/reference/Jasp/Jaspr.rst

         ] c d
       in (e, d) }

-You can see how the body of the :ref:`InversionEnvironment` is _collected_ into another jaspr.
+You can see how the body of the :ref:`InversionEnvironment` is _collected_ into another Jaspr.
 This reflects the fact that at their core, :ref:`QuantumEnvironments <QuantumEnvironment>` describe `higher-order quantum functions <https://en.wikipedia.org/wiki/Higher-order_function>`_ (ie. functions that operate on functions).
-In order to apply the transformations induced by the QuantumEnvironment, we can call ``jaspr.flatten_environments``:
+In order to apply the transformations induced by the QuantumEnvironment, we can call ``Jaspr.flatten_environments``:

 >>> print(jaspr.flatten_environments)
 { lambda ; a:QuantumCircuit b:i32[]. let